On coupled-channel dynamics in the presence of anomalous thresholds: Linear integral equation on real contours

 in terms of a set of analytic matrix functions $\hat U(s), \hat U_{mn}(s)$ and $u^L_m(s), u^R_m(s)$.
 The latter will be expressed in terms of the generalized potential $U(s)$.
 Note that in (\ref{res-varsigmahat-final}) we suppressed the coupled-channel indices.
 The terms are ordered properly so that the coupled-channel structure is correctly implied by standard matrix multiplication rules.

-How to cast the contour integral equation (\ref{res-varsigma}) into an integral equation (\ref{res-varsigmahat-final}) where all integrals are on the real axis strictly?
+How to cast the contour integral equation (\ref{res-varsigma}) into an integral equation (\ref{res-varsigmahat-final}) where all integrals are on the real axis strictly with $\hat \varsigma_{ac}(s) = 0$ for $s > (m_c + M_c)^2$?
 Several steps are required.
-The first task is to express $\varsigma^\pm_{ab}(s)$ in terms of $ \varsigma_{ab}(s)$ only.
+The first task is to express the functions $\varsigma^\pm_{ab}(s)$ in terms of $ \hat \varsigma_{ab}(s)$ only.
 We begin with the consideration of $\varsigma^-_{ab}(s)$, which we evaluate according to the second identity in (\ref{def-varsigma}) with

 for which we consider the contour limit $\epsilon \to 0$ in Fig. \ref{fig:3}.
 The reaction amplitude $T^{b-}_{cd}(\bar s)$ in (\ref{def-varsigma}) is expressed in terms of the $B^{b-}_{ab}(\bar s)$ function as evaluated in (\ref{rewrite-B-second}).
 Similarly for the required $D^{b-}_{ac}(\bar s)$ function we use (\ref{rewrite-D-second}).
 Then for $ \epsilon \to 0$ and $s > \hat \mu^2_b$ we find